GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex6_madagascar.md

 :::

-## Task 1: Gain an overview of the situation around Sambava and Vehomar
+## Task 1: Gain an overview of the situation around Sambava and Vehomar <a id="task-1-gain-an-overview-of-the-situation-around-sambava-and-vehomar"></a>

 ::::{card}